An official website of the United States government

 This project is focused on developing a computationally efficient model selection method that could expand the utility of data collected from behavioral response studies and improve the approach to grouping species for risk threshold criteria.

-Use of 'Chirp' Stimuli for Non-invasive, Low-frequency Measurement of Marine Mammal Auditory Evoked Potentials (Project #LMR-39)
+Use of 'Chirp' Stimuli for Non-invasive, Low-frequency Measurement of Marine Mammal Auditory Evoked Potentials (Project #LMR-39) COMPLETED

 Principal Investigator: James Finneran